Praeterii/Scanner/README.md

 # Scanner
-Barcode / qrcodescanner for Android
+Barcode / qrcodescanner for Android.
 It is a very simple implementation of Barcode and QR code scanner.